 Back to work!
 There's just one tricky bit in the way we've built the tables and how we'll use some fields.....

 Table 1 ("CompName") has the field named "CompNameID".
 In Table 1, each composer appears only once and the values in the CompNameID field are be unique, i.e. no two records will ever have the same value in the CompNameID field.
-Because that field is a primary key, you will not be allowed to enter the same value in that field in two records.
+That field is the table's primary key, so you will not be allowed to enter the same value in that field in two records.

 As a specific example of something important, note that in table 2, "wamo", say, can appear as many times as you like.
 (Remember, however, that it can appear only once in the first table.)